ucbrise/confluo/docs/src/pub_sub.md

 ## Implementation

-Our distributed messaging system implementation employs Kafka’s interface and data model — messages are published to or subscribed from “topics”, which are logically streams of messages.
+Our distributed messaging system implementation employs Kafka’s interface and data model — messages are published to or subscribed from

+"topics

+", which are
+logically streams of messages.
 The system maintains a collection of topics, where messages for each topic are stored across a user-specified number of Confluo shards.